deptofdefense/dds.mil/content/announcements/2020-08-dds-usaf-challenge-hackers-to-compete-in-virtual-workshops-in-aerospace-village-for-def-con-28.md

 “We partnered with Brett’s ‘SWAT Team of Nerds’ because they are exemplars of the kind of private-sector talent we intend to collaborate with, and learn from, as we look to design more-secure aerospace systems,” said Dr. Will Roper, Assistant Secretary of the Air Force for Acquisition, Technology, and Logistics.
 “It’s imperative we cultivate technical talent across the DoD, and especially for space systems, as nations depend on the essential services these platforms provide.”

-Brett Goldstein and Dr. Will Roper will be kicking off the Space Security Challenge: 2020 Hack-A-Sat events with an opening show titled, “Between 2 Nerds,” a candid conversation, and an inside look at the DDS headquarters in the Pentagon.
+Brett Goldstein and Dr. Roper will be kicking off the Space Security Challenge: 2020 Hack-A-Sat events with an opening show titled, “Between 2 Nerds,” a candid conversation, and an inside look at the DDS headquarters in the Pentagon.
 The show will take place on Friday, August 7 at 11 AM PST / 2 PM EST at hackasat.com.

 These workshops are the hands-on learning part of Space Security Challenge 2020: Hack-A-Sat, a joint effort by Defense Digital Service and the Department of the Air Force.
 The Hack-A-Sat Capture the Flag, a multi-stage challenge for more advanced security researchers, kicked off in late May with a qualification event that hosted over 2,000 teams from around the world.
 Eight of the most talented teams have been invited to the Hack-A-Sat final event taking place virtually Aug 7-9 on hackasat.com.
 Together, the Hack-A-Sat CTF and the educational workshops contribute to the Aerospace Village’s mission of building an inclusive community of next-generation aerospace cybersecurity expertise and leaders.

 For more information about the Bricks in the Air avionics hacking workshops or the aerospace hacking workshops, CPX-SimpleSat, DDSat-1, and Nyan-Sat, visit [dds.mil/defcon/](https://dds.mil/defcon/) or to check out the Hack-A-Sat CTF final event, visit [www.hackasat.com](https://www.hackasat.com/).

+\###

 **About Defense Digital Service (DDS)**